mpomery/Jetty-On-Azure/README.md

 ## How To

-- Run Terraform to deploy a VM to Azure, configure it and secure it
+- Clone this Repo
+- Ensure you have Terraform installed and [configured](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/terraform-install-configure#configure-terraform-environment-variables).
+- Run `terraform apply`
+- Log in to the Azure console and find the Jetty Public IP (Mine was `13.67.225.169`)
+- Update the Ansible environment file
-- Run Ansible to configure Jetty on the spun up Azure VM
+- Run the ansible playbook
+- Visit your site to see Jetty in action